 Reduce building energy consumption by:

-30% by FY2015

-40% by FY2020

-50% by FY2025.

-Reduce building related GHG emissions by:

-25% by FY2015

 30% by FY2020

 40% by FY2025.

+Reduce building related GHG emissions by:

+__% by FY2015

+__% by FY2020

+__% by FY2025.

 These targets will be constantly re-evaluated based on performance measures and changes in technology on at least an annual basis.
 Campus has already shown that it is capable of successfully taking on the energy problem, achieving a 9.6% reduction in energy consumption per square foot over the past 2 years.
 In order to achieve these targets, campus investment in energy conservation will need to increase above current levels.
 Additionally, individual colleges will need to be incentivized so that they seek to reduce their consumption, buy efficient research equipment and invest their own funds.